 The display area shows the disassembled application code.
 This area contains these graphic elements:

-Green highlight Indicates the current position, that is the next assembler instruction to be executed.
+Green highlight color Indicates the current position, that is the next assembler instruction to be executed.
 To move the cursor to any line in the Disassembly window, click the line.
 Alternatively, move the cursor using the navigation keys.

-Yellow highlight Indicates a position other than the current position, such as when navigating between frames in the Call Stack window or between items in the Trace window.
+Yellow highlight color Indicates a position other than the current position, such as when navigating between frames in the Call Stack window or between items in the Trace window.
 Red dot Indicates a breakpoint.
 Double-click in the gray left-side margin of the window to set a breakpoint.
-For more information, see Breakpoints, page 119.

-Green diamond Indicates code that has been executed-that is, code coverage.
+For more information, see Breakpoints , page 119.
+Green diamond Code coverage icon-indicates code that has been executed.
+Red diamond Code coverage icon-indicates code that has not been executed.
+Red/yellow diamond (red top/yellow bottom) Code coverage icon-indicates a branch that is never taken.
+Red/yellow diamond (red left side/yellow right side) 5

 If instruction profiling has been enabled from the context menu, an extra column in the left-side margin appears with information about how many times each instruction has been executed.
+For debug probes that support it, C-SPY can capture full instruction trace in real time.